extsoft/dp-151/README.md

 We use some tools to guarantee the quality of the code.

 1. [Black](https://black.readthedocs.io/en/stable/) will check the quality of the code formatting.
+2. [Pylint](https://pylint.org) will analyze the code and assess it accordingly.

 In order to run code assessment, you need to run `./code-assessment.sh` command and make sure that there is no message like **_Code assessment is failed!
 Please fix errors!!!_**.
 If you face